Chennais Amirta Launches International Aviation College, Partners with Malaysia and Singapore universities - www.lokmattimes.com

 Chennais Amirta is a leading institution in hospitality education with five campuses in Chennai, Bengaluru, Hyderabad, Khairatabad and Vijayawada, known for its rigorous curriculum and strong industry connections.
 In a remarkable achievement, Chennais Amirta students secured 3 Gold, 6 Silver & 1 Bronze at the 2024 IKA Culinary Olympics - Germany, marking a historic first for India in the competition's 124-year history.
 Recently the students of Chennais Amirta made history once more by securing 2 Gold, 1 Silver and 6 Bronze medals at the Emirates International Salon Culinaire held in Sharjah, UAE, where their works were presented before approximately twenty juries.
 India has won this gold medal for the first time in 27 years in the history of Emirates International Salon Culinaire.

-The press meet was graced by the presence of the dignitaries from Chennais Amirta Group of Institutions: Kavitha Nandakumar, CEO; Leo Prasath, CAD; Dr T. Milton, Dean; Banumathi, Head - University Affairs and Tamarakolanu Chandra Mohan the Principal of Hyderabad Campus.
+The press meet was graced by the presence of the dignitaries from Chennais Amirta Group of Institutions: Kavitha Nandakumar, CEO; Leo Prasath, CAD; Dr T. Milton, Dean; Banumathi, Head - University Affairs and Deepesh Raj Vice Principal of Bengaluru Campus.

 (ADVERTORIAL DISCLAIMER: The above press release has been provided by VMPL.will not be responsible in any way for the content of the same)